 Jewellery Care Guide

-Avoid your jewellery coming into contact with body lotions, sun creams, soaps, sanitisers and perfumes.
-Always select your jewellery after you have applied makeup and other lotions and products to avoid unnecessary contact with chemicals.
+- Avoid your jewellery coming into contact with body lotions, sun creams, soaps, sanitisers and perfumes.

-Store your jewellery in a safe, dry place, out of direct sunlight.
-We recommend keeping your pieces in the Constellations London jewellery box they arrived in.
-Your jewellery should always be separated to avoid any friction causing wear or damage.
-Fasten chains to stop them from getting tangled, and fasten any extender chains on the last hole.
+- Store your jewellery in a safe, dry place, out of direct sunlight.
+We recommend keeping your pieces in your Constellations London jewellery box.
+Jewellery should always be stored separately.
+Fasten any chains to stop them from getting tangled, and fasten any extender chains on the last hole.

-To keep your gold jewellery looking as good as gold can, we advise regular gentle polishing with a dedicated cloth.
-Make sure your polishing cloth is suitable for gold and not too abrasive.
-Giving your jewellery a quick polish after wear to ensure any excess chemicals and moisture is removed will ensure the gold stays in perfect condition for longer.
+- We advise regular gentle polishing with a dedicated gold polish cloth, not too abrasive.
+Giving your jewellery a quick polish after wear will ensure any excess chemicals and moisture are removed and the gold stays in perfect condition for longer.

 Caring For Sterling Silver

-One of the best ways to prevent sterling silver jewellery from tarnishing is by wearing it, as your skins natural oils can help keep it clean and maintain its brilliance.
-Always select your jewellery after you have applied any lotions and makeup to avoid unnecessary chemical contact.
+- One of the best ways to prevent sterling silver jewellery from tarnishing is wearing it, as your skin's natural oils help keep it clean and maintain its brilliance.
+Always select your jewellery after applying any lotions and makeup to avoid unnecessary chemical contact.

 Caring For Solid Gold

-We design timeless pieces in 9ct and 14ct solid gold, which should not oxidise or discolour and will stand the test of time.
+We design timeless pieces in 9ct solid gold, which should not oxidise or discolour and will stand the test of time.
 Gold is a soft metal, which is why it is mixed with other more durable metals, giving us carats of gold.
 The higher the carat, the more concentrated the pure gold in your jewellery is.
-This means the gold will appear more 'yellow' in colour, and will be far softer and less durable.
-That is why we only use 9 and 14 carats in our solid gold jewellery.
+This means the gold will appear more 'yellow' in colour and will be far softer and less durable.
+That is why we only use 9 carats in our solid gold jewellery.